 Breeding and Sale of Dogs Act

-The Breeding and Sale of Dogs Act requires anyone who breeds more than 5 litters a year to be licensed by their Local Authority, so make sure you ask to see the licence from the breeder that is supplying your puppy.
+The Breeding and Sale of Dogs (Welfare) Act 1999 requires anyone who breeds more than 5 litters a year to be licensed by their Local Authority, so make sure you ask to see the licence from the breeder that is supplying your puppy.
 An independent vet will inspect the premises annually.
 There are many restrictions including the banning on sales of pups aged less than 8 weeks old and the mating of bitches under 12 months old and on consecutive seasons.

 What age to buy?

-If the breeder is not licensed (breeds 5 or less litters a year) they can sell puppies younger than 8 weeks old, however it is important to remember that a puppy’s essential learning period (learning how to behave like a dog and interacting with siblings and dam), and moving to a new home is very challenging for a young pup.
+If the breeder is not licensed (breeds 5 or less litters a year) they can sell puppies younger than 8 weeks old, however it is important to remember that a puppy’s essential learning period (learning how to behave like a dog and interacting with siblings), and moving to a new home is very challenging for a young pup.
 Therefore, buying a pup that is too young will result in it missing out on a majority of its learning process, and buying one that’s too old will mean neglecting its ‘critical’ socialisation period (between 4 and 14 weeks of age).

 You are what you eat